paddypei/Flight-MVC/README.md

   This file is all of 4 lines long, and just simply setups the mod_rewrite rules needed for the Routes to work.

 /index.php
-  Our main file, simply calls the autoloader, instainaiates Routes, and starts the Flight framework.
+  Our main file, simply calls the autoloader, instantiates Routes, and starts the Flight framework.

 What were left with isn't a completed app, the model in "MVC" is clearly still missing here.
 This dosn't do anything.
 It's simply a starting place for future apps to save me (and hopefully you) a little bit of setup time.